shane-arthur/dog-walking-app/README.md

 All subsequent launches of the app will route to the app booking page.

-From the booking page the user has the ability to go to the profile back and back to the booking page.
+From the booking page the user has the ability to go to the profile page and back to the booking page.

-The user can book dog walks on the booking page and they can edit their profile information and add there own dogs on the profile page.
+The user can book dog walks on the booking page and they can edit their profile information and add their own dogs on the profile page.